jakehanson/Random-Walk-Simulation/QUORUM_LOADING/README.md

 This directory examines quorum loading, which is essentially the process by which nests build up to quorum.
 We assume a fixed entry rate, and allow free outflow.
 We test the hypothesis that certain nest geometries preferentially hold recruiters, thereby allowing them to reach quorum.

+Note, this branch is under active development.
+Several updates have been implemented, including careful handling of overlap upon nest entry and other resolutions to small glitches.

 ## Syntax

 To compile, download this directory and enter the following: